Prosecutor sues Justice Department over man shot 59 times

 ATLANTA (AP) — A Georgia prosecutor is suing the U.S. Department of Justice over its refusal to provide information about how officers shot 59 bullets into a schizophrenic college student.

-Fulton County District Attorney Paul Howard said Friday that federal authorities have blocked his prosecutors from interviewing the officers who killed 26-year-old Jamarion Robinson.
+Fulton County District Attorney Paul Howard said Friday that federal authorities have blocked his prosecutors from interviewing the officers who killed Jamarion Robinson, 26.

-Robinson died in a hail of gunfire after a fugitive task force broke down the door of a suburban Atlanta apartment in August 2016.
+Howard said the federal agency has also stymied his investigation of the 2016 killing by refusing to turn over any documents, despite numerous requests during the past two years under the federal Freedom of Information Act.

-State investigators later said a handgun found at the scene was “believed to be associated with Robinson.”
+“My son deserves the truth,” Robinson’s mother, Monteria Robinson, said Friday.
+“If there is nothing to hide, then produce the evidence to Paul Howard’s office.”

 Most Read Nation & World Stories